KetanGhungralekar/Image_Classification/README.md

-# Handwritten Digit Classification using Logistic Regression
+# Handwritten Digit Classification using Deep Nueral Networks on GPU

 This repository contains a logistic regression model implemented in Python for classifying handwritten digits from the MNIST dataset.
 The model achieves an accuracy of **96.6%** and aims to provide insights into basic machine learning concepts using logistic regression.